ameba23/lowtechnetwork/docs/tech_open_source.md

     control the player by using mpd client software (of which there are many to choose from, i use [ncmpcpp](http://ncmpcpp.rybczak.net)).
     Can run on raspberry pi.
 The database is very fast to update and search.
-I always used to avoid database driven players because of speed, bloated software, and inability to access my catagoried directory structure where I know where to find things.
+I previously always avoided database driven players because of speed, bloated software, and inability to access my catagoried directory structure where I know where to find things.
 Most mpd clients allow browsing by directory structure as well as database, and its playlist management system is good.
 The really great thing is, you can decide to change client software without setting up the database again.
 Also easy to set up status viewing in a system monitor or keybindings in your window manager, so you can control the player whilst using other software.
 A must for big music collections.
 * [cmus](http://cmus.sourceforge.net) curses based music player
     software (linux, console based). with playlists, play queue, filtering, vi style search and command mode, dynamic keybindings.